DionisisSchoinas/WiFi-Usb/README.md

 # Connecting a USB device

 1. Plug a USB in the RPI
-2. Update the `usbipd.service`, in order for the new USB device to be attached, by
+2. Update the `usbipd.service`, in order for the new USB device to be detected, by
    * Powering on the RPI

         OR